syncfusion-content/wpf-docs/wpf/Diagram/Getting-Started.md

 ### Creating a Diagram

 Essential Diagram WPF can be used to create a rich Visio-like application.
-This framework provides many utility controls to help you easily put an application together.
+This Framework provides many utility controls to help you easily put an application together.
 End users can get started in minutes using this diagram control.

 Following is a basic step to create DiagramControl and initialize the necessary properties.
 Details about individual parts are explained later in this documentation.